 Alerts and monitoring

-The Statistics dashboard provides a near real-time feed of information that you can use to troubleshoot proxied services, get insights about your traffic, monitor the load on servers, and even perform administrative actions such as placing a server in maintenance mode or enabling health checks.
+The HAProxy Statistics dashboard provides a near real-time feed of information that you can use to troubleshoot proxied services, get insights about your traffic, monitor the load on servers, and even perform administrative actions such as placing a server in maintenance mode or enabling health checks.

 Enable the dashboard Jump to heading